Anal gland disease in cats can affect any age, breed, or sex. If caught early, it can be quick and easy to treat.

 - Cats also get anal gland tumours, though these are not common.

-If your cat has anal gland symptoms, we recommend a visit to your local vet.
+Our Joii team are available 24 hours a day for advice.
+If your cat has anal gland symptoms, we may recommend a visit to your local vet.
 Especially if they have never had this problem before.

 Symptoms of anal gland disease in cats